-Perhaps, as described previously, the raphe nuclei / locus coeruleus system of the brain stem is involved.
-There is no mention in recent research of any participation of raphe/LC in the SN but I am hoping that might happen eventually.
+It does seem from the references supplied that the raphe nuclei / locus coeruleus system of the brain stem is involved, if not the principal controlling part of the SN network.
 As I understand it, so far the SN "is most readily identified using intrinsic functional connectivity analysis of fMRI data acquired when a subject is at rest (i.e., not performing any specific task).
 This analysis overcomes a limitation of task-based brain imaging data, in which the SN has been difficult to disentangle from other neurocognitive networks..."
-24

-It may therefore remain to be discovered what the SN looks like in high-gain mode, influenced by psychedelic experience for example, and what its gain-influencing brain parts might be.
+It may therefore remain to be discovered what the SN looks like in high-gain mode, influenced by a psychedelic drug for example, and how its gain or changes in intensity of operation might come about.
 It seems obvious that the SN must be able to operate at various levels of intensity, efficiency, according to the activities, pursuits and intentions of its owner.
-It remains experimentally verified that the locus coeruleus becomes highly activated with the occurrence of novel and salient events, and that the locus coeruleus appears to be closely controlled by the raphe nuclei.25 It would be surprising if the locus coeruleus activation and the SN were not associated, apparently performing the same function but independently.
-And considering that the psychedelic experience depends on the serotonin 5-HT2a receptors totally: blocking these receptors prevents the psychedelic experience completely.
-There are abundant collections of 5-HT2a receptors on the locus coeruleus, the entire neocortex, the insula, and the function of the raphe nuclei in multiple control and moderating functions throughout the body would seem to leave wide open the idea that control of the SN is also similarly implicated.
+It remains experimentally verified that the locus coeruleus becomes highly activated with the occurrence of novel and salient events, and that the locus coeruleus appears to be closely controlled by the raphe nuclei.
+It would be surprising if the locus coeruleus activation and the SN were not associated, apparently performing the same function but independently.
+And considering that the psychedelic experience depends on the serotonin 5-HT2a receptors totally: blocking these receptors prevents the psychedelic experience on the locus of 5-HT2a receptors on the locus of the locus of the serotonin the serotonin the serotonin the serotonin total collections of 5-HT2a receptors on the locus of the serotonic server.

-23 Menon V. (2015) "Salience Network" In: Arthur W. Toga, editor.
+Menon V. (2015) "Salience Network" In: Arthur W. Toga, editor.
 Brain Mapping: An Encyclopedic Reference, vol. 2, p.
 597. Academic Press: Elsevier.
 Available in .pdf